-Prerequisite: Successful completion of Physical Science, Biology, and Algebra II.

-It is strongly recommended that students have taken Pre-AP Biology and earned an 'A' or 'B' in that course.
+Prerequisite: Successful completion of Physical Science, and Biology and earned an 'A' or 'B' in that course.
 The AP Environmental Science course is designed to be the equivalent of an introductory college course in environmental science, through which students engage with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world.
-The course requires that the students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or Science preventing them.
-Environmental interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.
+The course requires that the students identify and analyze natural and human-made environmental problems, evaluate the relative risks associated with these problems, and examine alternative solutions for resolving or preventing them.
+Environmental Science is interdisciplinary, embracing topics from geology, biology, environmental studies, environmental science, chemistry, and geography.